nextmillenniummedia/next-sdk-ios-example/docs/Integrate Ad Formats Dynamically.md

 # Integrate Ad Formats Dynamically

-Dynamic mode allows publishers to display ads directly into the content of their App’s screens using pre-defined ad units at the inApp dashboard UI.
-This method saves publishers time setting up and lowers maintenance to the minimum, since you there’s no need to update code in case of ad format switch while serving ads dynamically.
+In **Dynamic mode**, our SDK dynamically services and displays ads directly in the content of your app’s screens, using pre-defined ad units selected from the inApp management dashboard.
+This means you don’t need to update code when the ad format changes, which reduces set up time and minimizes maintenance.

-# Add Screens

-First, you need provide us a list of unique screens in your apps.
-In iOS SDK we use UIViewController class to do it.
-You can add screens by 3 ways:
+The following subsections describe how to integrate ad formats dynamically:

+## Register Screen Names

+To display ads dynamically, you must first register the names of your screens with us.

+There are two methods you can choose from to register your screens:

-## 1. Upload Screen Names
+### 1. Upload Screen Names

-Before start to using dynamic ad injection you need to register screens of your app on InApp dashboard.
-You can make this manually on dasboard or using *registerScreen* method:

-1. Add to your AppDelegate’s after launching method next code:
+Register the screens using the `registerScreens()` method.
+The following example shows how to invoke this API in your `AppDelegate` after launch:

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {